pepe2k/u-boot_mod/README.md

 #### 5. My device does not boot after upgrade!

-*I told you... bootloader, in this case the U-Boot, is the most important piece of code inside your device.
-It is responsible for hardware initialization and booting an OS (kernel in this case).
+*I told you... bootloader, in this case U-Boot, is the most important piece of code inside your device.
+It is responsible for hardware initialization and booting an OS (kernel in this case), i.e. it's the bridge head for delegating to / flashing kernel and rootfs images.
 So, if during the upgrade something went wrong, your device will not boot any more.
-Now you need to remove the FLASH chip, load proper image using an external programmer and solder it back.*
+The only way to recover from such a situation in a mild way is via a JTAG adapter connection.
+In case of a lack of JTAG connection, you would even need to remove the FLASH chip, load proper image using an external programmer and solder it back.*

 License, outdated sources etc.
 ------------------------------